Thriller (song): Recording

 Along with the rest of the album, "Thriller" was recorded over eight weeks in 1982.
 It was recorded at Westlake Recording Studios on Santa Monica Boulevard in Los Angeles, California.
 The engineer Bruce Swedien had Jackson record his vocals in different approaches, doubling takes and recording at different distances from the microphone.
 Some background vocals were recorded in the studio's shower stall.

-According to the synthesizer programmer Anthony Marinelli, the bassline was performed on an ARP 2600 synthesizer, and the verse pads were performed on a Roland Jupiter-8 layered with a Prophet-5.
+According to the synthesizer programmer, Anthony Marinelli, the bassline was performed on an ARP 2600 synthesizer, and the verse pads were performed on a Roland Jupiter-8 layered with a Prophet-5.
 The percussion was created with a LinnDrum drum machine modified with sound chips from two other drum machines: a snare, hi-hat and congas from an LM-1 and a clap from a TR-808.
 The Rhodes piano was performed by Greg Phillinganes and the guitar by David Williams.

-To record the wolf howls, Swedien set up tape recorders up around his dog in a barn overnight, but it never howled.
-Instead, Jackson recorded the howls himself.
+To record the howls, Swedien set up tape recorders around his dog in a barn overnight, but it never howled.
+Instead, Jackson recorded the wolf howls himself, combined with sound library effects.
 For the creaking doors, Swedien rented doors designed for sound effects from the Universal Studios Lot and recorded the hinges.
-Vincent Price recorded his part in three takes; Jones, acknowledging that doing a voice-over for a song is difficult, praised Price and described his takes as "fabulous".
+Vincent Price recorded his part in two takes; Jones, acknowledging that doing a voice-over for a song is difficult, praised Price and described his takes as "fabulous".